The Spring Almanac is here

 A seasonal practice of remembering your inner rhythm.

-Each season explores a different mode of becoming — Release in Autumn, Rest and Germination in Winter, Renewal in Spring.
+Experience Release in Autumn, Rest and Germination in Winter, and Renewal in Spring.
 The seasons form a complete arc: letting go, restoring your inner heat, and emerging renewed.

 Together, the seasons create a full arc of self-discovery: letting go, restoring inner heat, and emerging renewed.